Rates Information« Back

 Further information on eligibility is available on the Department of Communities Website.

-Goondiwindi Regional Council levies water half yearly for the period 1 October to 31 March and 1 April - 30 September.
-Property owners should expect to receive their half yearly water consumption notices in October and April each year.
+Goondiwindi Regional Council levies rate notice (water) half yearly for the period 1 October to 31 March and 1 April - 30 September.
+Property owners should expect to receive their half yearly rate notice (water) in October and April each year.
 The notice includes an infrastructure charge and a water consumption charge.

 NB: Discount does not apply to water infrastructure and water consumption charges.